Keith-S-Thompson/the-flat-trantor-society/004-control-key.md

   still enables caps lock when pressing the remapped key. #17982](https://github.com/microsoft/PowerToys/issues/17982)

-  Due to these issues, I suggest mapping *some* key to Caps Lock, so it can be turned off.
-I've mapped the right Control key, which I don't otherwise use -- but I sometimes hit it accidentally.
+  Due to these issues, I suggest mapping *some* key to Caps Lock, so it can be turned off when needed.
+I've used the "Remap a shortcut" feature (distinct from "Remap a key") to map Alt-. to Caps Lock.
-  I'll update this when/if I come up with a more robust solution.

 - **Linux** (or GNU/Linux if you prefer):